-New amendments are effective since 1 October 2015 under the Act for Partial Revision of the Income Tax Act and Other Acts (Act No. 9 of 2015).
+New amendments are effective from 1st October 2015 under the Act for Partial Revision of the Income Tax Act and Other Acts (Act No. 9 of 2015).
 Foreign companies engaged in possessing warehousing and distributing goods in Japan may be subjected to Consumption tax.

 CT Standard rate

 Certain products and services are eligible for the special reduced rate, including:

 - Food except for alcoholic drinks